Overview

 ObservabilityLogs and policy eventsCore strengthCallback/logging integrationsLogs, traces, metrics, usage metadata, optional body archival

-Governance pathStrong enterprise guardrailsWorkspace controls around observabilityTeams, budgets, rate limitsAgent/session governance, model policy, provider allowlists, concurrency controls, and workspace-level controls
+Governance pathStrong enterprise guardrailsWorkspace controls around observabilityTeams, budgets, rate limitsAgent/run governance, model policy, provider allowlists, paid endpoint rules, concurrency controls, and workspace-level controls

-Alephant’s differentiator is the combination: hosted SaaS, self-hosted Rust gateway, agent-first developer compatibility, cost-control workflows, BYO-key governance, explicit provider adaptation, and workspace-level AI FinOps.
+Alephant’s differentiator is the combination: hosted SaaS, self-hosted Rust gateway, agent-first developer compatibility, run-level governance, BYO-key control, explicit provider adaptation, AI FinOps, and payment-aware monetization.

 Repository structure